Ajinkya32/file-upload-service/README.md

 - `GET /uploads/test.png` -- For File preview with Authentication

+## Postman Collection

+### Setup

+A complete Postman collection and environment is availabe in postmancollection folder.

+- Import `File Upload Service.postman_collection.json` into Postman
+- Import `File Upload Service Env.postman_environment.json` into Postman
+- From the top-right Environment dropdown, choose `File Upload Service Env`.

+### Usage

+- Required login credentials are already added to the environement unless changed from .env file.
+- Once you run Login API, token is set to the environment variable automatically via script.
+- For `File preview API`, once file is fetched from `Get File By ID API`, the storagePath from response is automatically set to the filePath variable in env.

 ## Notes

 - Upload size limited to 5MB.
 Can be changed from ./src/utils/multer.js.